FayeDM/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 * The example `composer.json` file below is for a Pantheon-based, fully composer build.
 * Remove the `johnpbloch/wordpress-core` package if you do not manage core via Composer.
 However, the rest is required for use of the Kanopi Pack Asset Loader, and the updated PHPCS standards.
 * If you do manage core via Composer, to add contributed plugins, run `composer require wpackagist-plugin/[plugin name]`.
 You can search for these on WPackagist, or simply by taking the slug from the official Plugin repo, and using that for the plugin name.
+* This sample uses PHPCS, you can read more about WordPress configuration of PHPCS in this [Cacher](https://snippets.cacher.io/snippet/6d1ec6cbc54c58922dda).
-* Please update the version of PHP, WordPress Core, and Kanopi Pack based on the latest supported version available.
-For Kanopi Pack, head over to (the repo)[https://github.com/kanopi/kanopi-pack] for the latest release number.
+* **IMPORTANT**: This is a blueprint which is not up to date.
+The listed versions of packages are being updated regularly, please check and update the version of PHP, WordPress Core, and Kanopi Pack based on the latest supported version available through NPM and Composer.
-* **NOTE**: If your project is a Pantheon-hosted site, please make sure your WP files are in a `/web/` subfolder.
-This is not needed, nor encouraged, for other sites.
-Remove that reference from the sample below.
+* **NOTE**: If your project is a Pantheon-hosted site, the root of your WordPress site and hence its files are in the `web/` subfolder.
+Sites on WPEngine and many legacy support projects store WordPress in the root directory.
+Check configuration file paths to ensure they use the correct root path.

 ```
 {
-    "name": "kanopi/name-of-repo",
+    "name": "kanopi/name-of-project",
     "description": "",
     "type": "project",
     "keywords": [],